50 Astonishing Facts You Never Knew About the 50 States

 Virginia ranks number one in patriotism among the 50 states, according to one WalletHub survey, which based its list on factors like military and civic engagement.

 The world’s largest building by volume—Boeing’s final assembly factory in Everett—spans 98.3 acres and 472 million cubic feet.
 Seventy-five football fields could fit inside.
 At least Washington isn’t on the list of states with the most dangerous drivers.

 In 1776, a group of residents asked the Continental Congress to create a 14th colony called Westylvania, including parts of West Virginia and surrounding areas; the plea was ignored.

 When the state dance is the polka, it’s awfully convenient that A World of Accordions, a museum with more than 1,000 types of squeeze-boxes, is also found in the state.
-You may not associate Wisconsin with an island paradise, but this Wisconsin island of 700 people is your next dream vacation.

 There are only two sets of escalators in the entire state.
 Next, check out the most iconic book set in every state.